zapier/zapier-platform-cli/README-source.md

 $ zapier env 1.0.0 CLIENT_ID 1234
 $ zapier env 1.0.0 CLIENT_SECRET abcd

-# and when running tests locally, don't forget to define them!
+# and when running tests locally, don't forget to define them in .env or in the command!
 $ CLIENT_ID=1234 CLIENT_SECRET=abcd zapier test
 ```